transloadit/transloadify/README.md

 sudo status transloadify
 ```

-Logs will be written to syslog under the `transloadify` tag so you can redirect them using e.g. rsyslog, but by default they're accessible in the mail `syslog`
+Logs will be written to syslog under the `transloadify` tag so you can redirect them using e.g. rsyslog, but by default they're accessible in the main `syslog`

 ```bash
 sudo tail -f /var/log/syslog